Lockleys Pylon Walking Track (And Du Faur Head)

 From the Pinnacles, the track continues through a beautiful landscape of heath vegetation, with scenic views of Fortress Ridge to the west to take in.

-Keep an eye out for a short detour that leads to a lookout point with great views of Fortress Ridge and Fortress Creek in the valley below.
+Look for a short detour that leads to a lookout point with great views of Fortress Ridge and Fortress Creek in the valley below.

 Lockleys Pylon